rtc-io/rtc-quickconnect/README.md

 ```

+The first argument to quickconnect is the URL of the signalling server, the second is a set of options given as a JSON object.
+Valid options are described [below](#valid-quick-connect-options).

 ## Events

 The following events are emitted from the signalling object created by calling `quickconnect()`.
 Additionally, any of the underlying [signaller events](https://github.com/rtc-io/rtc-signaller#signaller-events) can also be used.